neroist/sitelen-pona-ucsur-guide/README.md

 Once you have pasted this code into the QuickCSS box, you can now exit settings, your Discord should be properly set up to render sitelen pona!

+> Note: If `sitelen seli kiwen mono juniko` doesnt work for you, try using `sitelen seli kiwen mono juniko meso` or `sitelen seli kiwen mono juniko meso Regular` instead (in the CSS, replace all occurrences of it with this new text).

 ### Android

 > I do not own an Android phone, so I cannot give an accurate guide on this section (maybe somebody fill this in with a pull request), however kulupu Mimuki (`@.mouseless`) has put together an [excellent video guide](https://cdn.discordapp.com/attachments/882652782509846548/943688987070062612/YouCut_20220217_121644150.mp4) for achieving this with [Aliucord](https://github.com/Aliucord/Aliucord).